Nazi memorabilia: Legal restrictions

 Nazi decorations, medals and badges in a trade stall in the Izmaylovsky Park in Moscow, Russia, 2006.
-While original items from the Nazi era are sold for high prices, there is a large amount of copies and forgeries on the market.
+While original items from the Nazi era are sold for high prices, there are a large amount of copies and forgeries on the market.

 Modern day replicas of miscellaneous Nazi badges aimed at reenactors and exhibitions, for sale at the militaria fair at the Victory Show in Cosby, Leicestershire, UK, 2015: Wehrmacht eagle-and-swastika cap badges, SS skull-and-crossbones emblems (Totenkopf), Nazi Party membership pins, etc.

 The sale of Nazi memorabilia is strictly prohibited in some parts of Europe.
 In France, the Internet portal site Yahoo! was sued in the case LICRA v.
 Yahoo!
 (2000) by the Union of Jewish Students and the International League against Racism and Anti-Semitism for "justifying war crimes and crimes against humanity" by allowing such memorabilia to be sold via its auction pages.
 Yahoo!'s response was to ban the sale of Nazi memorabilia through its website.
 A Paris court cleared Yahoo! in 2003.

 Fearing similar litigation, auction website eBay enacted new guidelines regarding the sale of Nazi memorabilia in 2003. eBay's policies prohibit items relating to Nazi media propaganda, items made after 1933 that contains a swastika, Nazi reproduction items such as uniforms, and all Holocaust-related products.
 Memorabilia such as coins, stamps, or printed period literature such as magazines, books, or pamphlets are not prohibited.